-If you are stopped for questioning having the telephone number of friends or colleagues in Israel who can vouch for you always helps the process and if travelling as part of a group security will usually question you separately before cross checking your accounts.
+If you are stopped for questioning, having the telephone number of friends or colleagues in Israel who can vouch for you always helps the process, and if traveling as part of a group, security will usually question you separately before cross-checking your accounts.

 Be aware that passengers who have recently visited Arabic countries (except Bahrain, Egypt, Jordan, Mauritania and Qatar) may be subject to further questioning.

-Ben Gurion International Airport, the country's largest in Tel Aviv, is also one of the world's most secured airports.
+Ben Gurion International Airport, the country's largest in Tel Aviv, is also one of the world's most secure airports.

 All cars, taxis, buses and trucks go through a preliminary security checkpoint before entering the airport compound.